Wait, it’s Saturday! That’s not a school day!

 But here’s what we are, and what we’re not.

 We ARE informal.

 We ARE trying to grab teaching and learning moments as they come.

-We ARE letting Sarah make the decisions in as many cases as possible.
+We ARE letting Ashar make the decisions in as many cases as possible.

 We ARE trying to find what works for us, and are willing to change as we go if something isn’t.